WarnerMichaelJ/Bundlr/README.md

 This project was built in 12 days.

+### Technologies used
+ 1. React.js
+ 2. Redux
+ 3. Ruby on Rails for backend
+ 4. Bcrypt for user authentication
+ 5. PostgreSQL
+ 6. HTML
+ 7. CSS
+ 8. Webpack
+ 9. SASS
+ 10. AWS S3 buckets to store images

 ## Features

 - Authentication using BCrypt.
 Users can sign up with their own account information, or try the demo login to explore the site without having to register.